taoyuan/answer/README.md

 answer
 ===

-A tiny, fast, flexible Promises/A+ implementation.
+A fast, elegant, flexible Promises/A+ implementation.